You will encounter a whole new world of language at U of T. Below is a glossary of common academic terms to help orient you.

 Lecture: Every week you will be expected to attend lectures for each of your courses.
 This is where the instructor will teach about the course material.
 Some lectures take place in very large rooms because many students are enrolled in the course, whereas others might be much smaller.
 It is a good idea to attend all of the lectures scheduled in each course.
 You will be expected to record your own detailed notes of the lecture content.
 You will refer back to these notes when completing assignments and preparing for exams, so it is a good idea to learn techniques for taking excellent notes.
 Students registered with Accessibility Services may be eligible for note-taking support as an academic accommodation.

-Orientation Week: Often called “Frosh Week,” this week usually takes place in early September and is intended to help new students learn about the University and City of Toronto.
-Many organizations within the University host events during Orientation Week: your academic faculty or college, your student government, the Centre for International Experience and First Nations House!
+Orientation week: Orientation week usually takes place in early September and is intended to help new students learn about the University and City of Toronto.
+Many organizations within the University host events during orientation week: your academic faculty or college, your student government, the Centre for International Experience and First Nations House!
 This is a time to get to know the campus and the many people who will share your new community.
 Check out the Student Life orientation event calendar.

 Registrar: The registrar of your college or academic faculty is there to help you with administrative tasks.
 If you need course advising or special permission to get into a class or to delay your tuition payment, they can help.
 In fact, they can help with most questions or challenges that you might encounter.
 Don’t hesitate to contact your registrar’s office for assistance.